ojninja16/Sys_Design/README.md

 **Backend**: Express + TypeScript + Mock Services
 **Design**: System design patterns for scalability

+## Trade-Offs
+Since this was a POC, I optimized for **simplicity over completeness**.
+That meant cutting corners in places where production systems would need more robustness.

+- **Job Processing**: I used a simple async pattern (`setImmediate`) to simulate jobs.
+It works for a demo but doesn’t scale or survive restarts.
+In production, I’d use a proper queue (Redis/BullMQ or SQS).

+- **Status Updates**: The frontend polls for job status.
+Polling was quick to implement, but it wastes resources and delays updates.
+Long term, SSE would give real-time feedback without the extra load.

+- **Caching**: Everything is in memory today, which only works for a single node.
+Redis would be the right choice for a shared, durable cache and pub/sub notifications.

+- **Load Balancing**: I skipped it because there’s just one server.
+A real system would sit behind Nginx .

+- **File Storage**: Files are kept in memory for now, which isn’t durable.
+In production I’d move them to S3 with presigned URLs.

+- **AI**: Mocked responses instead of real OpenAI calls to avoid cost and keep development fast.
+In production I’d integrate the API by adding the API key.

 ##  Limitations

 - All data is in-memory (resets on restart)